Filter by Category:

 - Draw speech bubbles (e.g., Oh!
 Yes!
 Really?) to provide language that a listener often uses.

 A third mini-lesson could focus on peer-to-peer discussions and how to become a strong contributor to a discussion.
-For this lesson, the anchor chart could be drawn to show affirmations from students such as:
+For this lesson plan, the anchor chart could be drawn to show affirmations from students such as:

 - Draw one stick figure (with big ears) to indicate he is listening to a second stick figure.